Pub Hub

 Campaigns

-Information on all the active campaigns that CAMRA is running is available via the national website.
+Information on all the active campaigns that CAMRA is running is available via the national website, this link takes you to the political campaigns CAMRA is running but there are others you can explore on the website that are promotional (e.g. Mild month, real cider etc) or focussed on specific non-political areas.
 As a branch we decide which campaigns we think will have the biggest impact in our area.
 Not everything we do in support of real ale, pubs, clubs, brewers, cider makers and consumers is visible to all.
 Some of it involves lobbying and/or working with individuals or other organisations behinds the scenes.